-Provide five (5) days written notice to the WPWMA prior to deviating from the fill plan except in the case where the Landfill Operator believes surface LFG conveyance piping needs to be disconnected or relocated.
-Provide thirty (30) days written notice to the WPWMA regarding any need to relocate or disconnect LFG piping.
-WPWMA will provide to the PCAPCD within three (3) business days of receipt, a copy of any such thirty (30) day written notice regarding the need to relocate or disconnect LFG piping.

-- WPWMA will maintain reasonably accurate as-built drawings, in AutoCAD format, of all surface and sub-surface GCCS infrastructure and will provide such information to the Landfill Operator. - Place and compact a minimum of twelve (12) inches of intermediate soil cover over areas where landfilling operations will not occur for one hundred eighty (180) days or more consistent with the regulatory requirements identified in Title 27, Section 20700 of the California Code of Regulations.
+- Daily cover soil may be removed at the start of the operational filling day to minimize overall soil disposal rates; MRF fines and dried sewage sludge used as ADC shall not be removed and shall remain in-place once applied by the Landfill Operator. - Submit a landfill cover plan indicating areas containing intermediate cover and areas that will have intermediate cover within the subsequent one hundred eighty 180-day period. - Provide five (5) days written notice to the WPWMA prior to deviating from the WPWMA provided fill plan except in the case where the Landfill Operator believes surface LFG conveyance piping needs to be disconnected or relocated.
+Provide five (5) days written notice to the WPWMA regarding any need to relocate or disconnect LFG piping.
+WPWMA will provide to the PCAPCD within three (3) business days of receipt, a copy of any such five (5) day written notice regarding the need to relocate or disconnect LFG piping. - WPWMA will maintain reasonably accurate as-built drawings, in AutoCAD format, of all surface and sub-surface GCCS infrastructure and will provide such information to the Landfill Operator. - Place and compact a minimum of twelve (12) inches of intermediate soil cover over areas where landfilling operations will not occur for one hundred eighty (180) days or more consistent with the regulatory requirements identified in Title 27, Section 20700 of the California Code of Regulations.
 The depth of any previously placed soil daily cover shall apply towards the intermediate soil depth requirement.
 The minimum level of compaction may be achieved via track-walking the intermediate cover soils materials with a Caterpillar D-8 dozer or equivalent.